All Practicals Pdf:

 Step 4: - Run the keylog file saved in startup folder.

-Step 5: - Following Output will be generated in text file in the location provided in code:
+Step 5: - Following Output will be generated in text file in the

 Output: -